-If you have more than three days in Ljubljana, you may want to think about spreading this this portion of the itinerary over two days.
+If you have more than three days in Ljubljana, you may want to think about spreading this portion of your Ljubljana itinerary over two days.
 That way, you will have a more relaxed time in Lake Bled, Vintgar Gorge, and Lake Bohinj.
 Although accommodations will be a bit more expensive in Bled than in Ljubljana, it will give you time to really enjoy all that Bled has to offer.
 We did everything in one day, so it is certainly possible, but we are also accustomed to fast travel and skipped a few activities that you may want to explore.

 Although it was mostly cloudy the day we went, we still managed to get some nice photos in front of Lake Bled.
 Lake Bled is a photographer’s dream, especially on a beautiful day.
 The blue water and the reflection of the mountains in the lake are so picturesque.

-You can walk or bike around the entirety of the lake, although biking did not seem particularly safe to me since bikers share the road with drivers, and the cars were going pretty fast through many of the turns.
+You can walk or bike around the entirety of the lake, although biking did not seem particularly safe to us since bikers share the narrow road with drivers, and the cars were going pretty fast through many of the turns.
 There are bikes for rent all over Bled, but if you are having a hard time finding a bike rental, just head over to the information center and they will point you in the right direction.

-The main attractions at Lake Bled, other than the lake itself, are the Bled Castle and the island in the center of the lake.
+The main attractions at Lake Bled, other than the lake itself, are Bled Castle and the island in the center of the lake.
 We hiked up from the pathway along the lake to the Castle but later realized there is a different route that cars can take if you are not keen to break out in a sweat.
 As for the island, the only way to get there is by boat.
-You can either rent a boat that you row yourself, or you can join one of the larger boats and travel to the island in a group.
-As both options are a bit pricey, and there is really not much to do on the island, we decided to forego the island adventure and head over to Vintgar Gorge instead.
+You can either rent a boat that you row yourself, or you can join one of the larger boats and travel to the island with a group.
+As both options are a bit pricey, and there is really not much to do on the island, we decided to forego the island adventure and headed over to Vintgar Gorge instead.

 Vintgar Gorge is located 4 kilometers (2.5 miles) from Lake Bled.
 There are shuttles that run from Lake Bled to Vintgar Gorge, but this is where we found it much easier to have a car.
-VIntgar Gorge is a 1.6 kilometer (1 mile) long gorge that carves through the Hom and Boršt hills.
+Vintgar Gorge is a 1.6 kilometer (1 mile) long gorge that carves through the Hom and Boršt hills.
 There is a wooden pathway that runs along the gorge, and waterfalls, pools, and rapids follow you the entire way.